Contributing to jQuery Foundation Web Sites

 Here's the short version: static content is built into HTML and deployed to a WordPress instance over XML-RPC using grunt.

 Inspired by static site generators like Jekyll, each of the sites (with some exceptions*), on jquery.com and jquery.org, including this very one you're reading, has a corresponding repository in our GitHub organization that serves as the canonical source of the content.
-Most of these repositories have a combination of HTML and Markdown (typically in the pages directory), each with bits of leading metadata (JSON or YAML, respectively).
-The API documentation for jQuery, jQuery UI, jQuery Mobile, and QUnit is maintained as XML in the entries directory.
+Most of these repositories have a combination of HTML and Markdown (typically in the pages directory), each with bits of leading metadata (formatted as JSON).
+The API documentation for jQuery, jQuery UI, and jQuery Mobile is maintained as XML in the entries directory.
 Assets such as images (the kind you'd put in an img tag, not in a CSS background-image) are kept in the resources directory.

 Each of the content repositories comes with a build process that uses the node.js task-based build tool grunt.
 Running the grunt deploy command will use the two grunt plugins we've built specifically for our sites, grunt-jquery-content and grunt-wordpress, to process the static content into HTML, and then synch the built output into WordPress over XML-RPC, using the credentials in the config.json file in the repository, creating and editing posts and pages mirroring the directory structure of the original source content.